 Who is in fuel poverty?

-People who find it difficult to keep their homes warm usually have low incomes.
-They are often the most vulnerable people in our communities.
+People who struggle to heat their homes warm usually have low incomes and are often the most vulnerable people in our communities.

 How do you deal with fuel poverty?

 Installing home energy efficiency improvements can make a big difference to energy bills.

 The Welsh Government fuel poverty scheme known as Nest started in April 2011 and we are investing £100 million in this over the 5 years that the contract runs.

 Call the Freephone number 0808 808 2244 or visit the Nest Website (external link) for help and advice.